jussihyva/n-puzzle/README.md

 ### 1.2 Visualization of 3x3 Puzzle algorithms

-Here is link to a page which demonstrate different kind of solutions (algorithms) to solve 3x3 Puzzle.
+Here is a link to a page which demonstrate (visualize) solutions for solving 3x3 Puzzle.
 The page is not related to the Hive N-Puzzle project.
 * https://tristanpenman.com/demos/n-puzzle/

 ### 1.3 Ready made script for creating input (N-puzzle) for a solution

 ## 2. My Solution

+### 2.1 Solution description

-### 2.1 Implemented search algorithms
+### 2.2 Implemented search algorithms

 | Based on | Algorithm name | Abbreviation| Description | Refer to |
 | :- | :- | :-: | :- | - |